Bear (gay culture): History

+Origin

 The first written use of the term bear in relation to gay people occurred as early as 1966 in meeting minutes of a Los Angeles dance hall which described a "bear club".
 Arguably, the first published use of the slang term bear to describe a gay man was by George Mazzei in his 1979 article for The Advocate called "Who's Who in the Zoo?", which characterized gay men as seven types of animals, including bears:Bears are usually hunky, chunky types reminiscent of railroad engineers and former football greats.
 They have larger chests and bellies than average, and notably muscular legs.
 Some Italian-American Bears are leaner and smaller; it's attitude that makes a Bear.In the mid-1980s, gay men in the San Francisco Bay Area who called themselves "bears" met informally at Bear Hug (sex) parties and via the newly emerging Internet.
 The term "bear" was popularized by Richard Bulger, who, along with his then-partner Chris Nelson, founded Bear Magazine in 1987.